Skip to content

 Life Insurance for Liver Transplants

-Life insurance after a liver transplant is possible—and in many cases, you can still qualify for fully underwritten coverage.
-The key is presenting your case the right way: clear stability, consistent follow-up, clean labs, and a well-documented transplant history.
-At Diversified Insurance Brokers, we specialize in high-risk underwriting and work with a nationwide network of carriers to identify which companies are most receptive to transplant recipients and how to position the case for the best possible outcome.
+Life insurance after a liver transplant is possible — and in many cases, recipients can still qualify for fully underwritten coverage.
+The key is presenting the case the right way: clear stability documentation, consistent transplant follow-up, clean labs organized as a trend rather than a single result, and a medical narrative that helps underwriters confidently evaluate the current risk picture rather than defaulting to a worst-case assumption about any transplant history.
+At Diversified Insurance Brokers, Jason Stolz, CLTC, CRPC, DIA, CAA, specializes in high-risk medical underwriting across all 50 states — working with a nationwide carrier network to identify which companies are most receptive to liver transplant recipients and positioning each case for the best available outcome at the current point in the post-transplant timeline.

-If you’ve been told “no” in the past, or you’re worried that a liver transplant automatically disqualifies you, you’re not alone.
-Transplant underwriting is nuanced.
-The outcome usually depends less on the fact that you had a transplant and more on how stable you are today, what caused the transplant, how long it has been, and what your current risk profile looks like across all health factors.
-For a broader overview of transplant underwriting in general, see our guide on life insurance for people with organ transplants.
-If you’re comparing transplant types and carrier tendencies, you may also find it helpful to review underwriting differences for heart transplant cases and other major transplant categories.
+If you have been told “no” in the past, or you assume that a liver transplant automatically disqualifies you from coverage, you are not alone in that assumption — and in most cases, that assumption is incorrect.
+Transplant underwriting is nuanced and highly carrier-specific.
+The outcome depends less on the fact that a transplant occurred and more on how stable the recipient is today, what caused the transplant, how long it has been since surgery, whether follow-up has been consistent, and what the overall risk profile looks like across all health factors.
+For a broader overview of how organ transplant history is evaluated across all transplant categories, see life insurance for people with organ transplants.
+For context on how liver transplant underwriting compares to other transplant types, heart transplant cases, kidney transplant cases, and lung transplant cases each have their own carrier preferences and stability requirements that differ from the liver transplant framework.

 Get a Life Insurance Review Today